latimagine/statismo/modules/ITK/cli/statismo-fit-surface.md

 # NAME

-statismo-fit-surface - fits a model iteratively in to a target mesh.
+statismo-fit-surface - fits a model iteratively in to a target mesh

 # SYNOPSIS